 Their journey began in Hungary, on the familial Lipizzaner breeding farm of Count Jankovic-Besan.
 During the second World War, with the invasion of Hungary by advancing forces of the Red Army imminent, Count Jankovic-Besan made a life-changing decision.
 He could not, and would not, allow his beloved Lipizzaner horses to fall into enemy hands.
 He strapped them to carts and to carriages, and set out one night in the deadening cold of a winter snowfall taking his family with him.
 He faced seemingly insurmountable odds but his courage and determination drove him onwards covering a distance of hundreds of kilometers.
 In war-torn Europe, starving families were turning to any source to keep their children fed.
 To prevent them from being eaten, he painted the gleaming white coats of his Lipizzaners with oil and paraffin so that they appeared dreadful and inedible.
 The disguise worked and eventually their sorrowful party arrived in Bavaria, Germany with renewed hope.
 From Bavaria, Count Jankovic-Besan was able to arrange safe passage for his family and his herd to Dorset in England where they stayed for two years before securing a place aboard a ship headed for the shores of South Africa.
 Late in 1948 they disembarked at Durban Harbour and started anew in Mooi River, KwaZulu Natal.

 Years later in 1956, at the Royal Agricultural Show in Pietermaritzburg, Count Jankovic-Besan met another refugee from Soviet rule, ex-Polish Cavalry Officer Major George Iwanowksi.
 Recognising a true horseman, they began a discussion in the only language common to them both, a stunted version of Yiddish.
 At the conclusion of this chance encounter Count Jankovic-Besan awarded Major George Iwanowski Maestoso Erdem to train.
-The Major bought a small piece of land in Kyalami Johannesburg, our current home, and began developing an equestrian centre and riding academy.
+The Major bought a small piece of land in Kyalami Johannesburg and began developing an equestrian centre and riding academy.
 Gradually he built up a team of performance stallions and riders until he was able to travel country-wide giving small demonstrations and displays.
 At one such event, Colonel Hans Handler, Chief Rider of the Spanish Riding School in Vienna, Austria, recognised a Lipizzaner stallion in the most unlikely of places.
 And the circle was complete.
 With new training input from the SRS, a heap of passion and a fledgling of a performance team Major George Iwanowski put all the pieces in place.
 The indoor hall at 1 Dahlia Road, Kyalami was constructed through the efforts of a hard-working community and the very first Sunday performance was formally opened by Colonel Hans Handler himself in 1971.
-The indoor hall, the first of its kind in South Africa, still stands today and it is in this very building that we continue to host the public for our performances.
+The indoor hall, the first of its kind in South Africa, still stands today and it is in this very building that we use to host the public for our performances.
+The Lipizzaners have now moved to their new home just outside Paarl, Western Cape.

 The legacy and incredible stories of Count Jankovic-Besan and Major George Iwanowksi live on in the South African Lipizzaners.
 We owe all the characters of our epic tale a huge debt of gratitude for their courage and determination without which we would not be where we are today.
 We live on as an NPO, and even though times are often hard, it is impossible for us not to keep writing the next chapter.